Lab 8: Muscles and Triangle of the Neck and Face | Vasculature of the Head and Neck

 • Sternothyroid

-Observe the neurovasculature of the head and neck.
-On the right side of the cadaver, observe the common carotid artery, and notice where it branches into the internal and external carotid artery.
+Observe the neurovasculature of the neck on Donors A and B. Observe the common carotid artery, and notice where it branches into the internal and external carotid artery.
 Next to the common carotid artery, notice the internal jugular vein.
-In this cadaver, the internal jugular vein appears to have very thin and somewhat translucent walls.
 Between the internal jugular vein and the common carotid artery, notice the vagus nerve descending through the neck.
 These three structures travel together in a common sheath through the neck.

 License